Galicia (Eastern Europe): People

 In 1773, Galicia had about 2.6 million inhabitants in 280 cities and market towns and approximately 5,500 villages.
 There were nearly 19,000 noble families, with 95,000 members (about 3% of the population).
 The serfs accounted for 1.86 million, more than 70% of the population.
 A small number were full-time farmers, but by far the overwhelming number (84%) had only smallholdings or no possessions.

 Galicia had arguably the most ethnically diverse population of all the countries in the Austrian monarchy, consisting mainly of Poles and "Ruthenians"; the peoples known later as Ukrainians and Rusyns, as well as ethnic Jews, Germans, Armenians, Czechs, Slovaks, Hungarians, Roma and others.
 In Galicia as a whole, the population in 1910 was estimated to be 45.4% Polish, 42.9% Ruthenian, 10.9% Jewish, and 0.8% German.
 This population was not evenly distributed.
 The Poles lived mainly in the west, with the Ruthenians predominant in the eastern region ("Ruthenia").
-At the turn of the twentieth century, Poles constituted 88% of the whole population of Western Galicia and Jews 7.5%.
+At the start of the twentieth century, Poles constituted 88% of the whole population of Western Galicia and Jews 7.5%.
 The respective data for Eastern Galicia show the following numbers: Ruthenians 64.5%, Poles 22.0%, Jews 12%.
 Of the 44 administrative divisions of Austrian eastern Galicia, Lviv (Lwów, Lemberg) was the only one in which Poles made up a majority of the population.
 Anthropologist Marianna Dushar has argued that this diversity led to a development of a distinctive food culture in the region.

-The Polish language was historically predominant throughout Galicia.
+The Polish language was the most spoken language in Galicia as a whole, although the eastern part of the region was predominantly Ruthenian-speaking.
 According to the 1910 census, 58.6% of Galicia spoke Polish as its mother tongue, compared to 40.2% who spoke a Ruthenian language.
 The number of Polish-speakers may have been inflated because Jews were not given the option of listing Yiddish as their language.
 Eastern Galicia was the most diverse part of the region, and one of the most diverse areas in Europe at the time.
-In 1910, Eastern Galicia had 5.3 million inhabitants, with 39.8% being Polish and 58.9% Ruthenian.

 The Galician Jews immigrated in the Middle Ages from Germany.
 German-speaking people were more commonly referred to by the region of Germany where they originated (such as Saxony or Swabia).
 For those who spoke different native languages, e.g. Poles and Ruthenians, identification was less problematic, and the widespread multilingualism blurred ethnic divisions.

 Religiously, Galicia is predominantly Catholic, and Catholicism is practiced in two rites.
 Poles are Roman Catholic, while Ukrainians belong to the Greek Catholic Church.
 Other Christians belong to one of the Ukrainian Orthodox Churches.
 Until the Holocaust, Judaism was widespread, and Galicia was the center of Hasidism.